Academic and Performance Standards

 Grade Rosters and Deadlines

-You will receive an email from the Office of the Registrar regarding Verification of Attendance rosters and Early Evaluation rosters for your courses.
-The Verification of Attendance rosters will be available beginning the second week of the semester.
-The purpose of these rosters is to verify enrollment in the courses you teach and to resolve enrollment discrepancies as well as to report students who are doing poorly.
-You are expected to verify and submit the online roster by the listed deadlines.
+You will receive an email from the Office of the Registrar regarding Verification of Attendance Rosters at the beginning of the second week of classes for the semester.
+The purpose of these rosters is to verify enrollment in the courses you teach and to resolve enrollment discrepancies.
+You are expected to verify and submit the on-line roster by Monday of the sixth week of classes.
 It is particularly important to check early in the semester that everyone who is attending is actually enrolled in the class, and to inform the Registrar of students who are enrolled but not attending.

 Final Grade Rosters

-Final grades must be assigned and entered online via the Faculty Center in One.IU (https://one.iu.edu) by 3:00pm on the third day following the last class, jury, or final exam.
+Final grades must be assigned and entered online by 3:00pm on the third day following the last class, jury, or final exam.
 All grades must be entered on time.
-AIs should not leave campus without fulfilling this responsibility, as students can find themselves unable to graduate or ineligible for financial aid because of missing grades.
-Check with the faculty member or coordinator in charge to determine exactly how grades should be reported.
+Faculty should not leave campus without fulfilling this responsibility, as students can find themselves unable to graduate or ineligible for financial aid because of missing grades.

 Grades for recitals deserve special mention.
 When a student reserves a performance space, has a program printed and the hearing approved, it is assumed that he or she intends to perform the recital.
 However, there is no way for the academic recorders of the school to know whether the recital was actually performed unless a grade is turned in by the performance study teacher for that recital.
-The grade should be written on a copy of the student's program with the performance study teacher's signature and given to the undergraduate or graduate records office, JS120, on the first working day following the recital.
 For graduate recitals, a written grade request will be sent to the instructor which should be returned to the graduate office in JS120.
 For undergraduate recitals, the instructor will receive a grade request via email.
-For more information, please see the Recitals page.
+For more information, please see the Recitals section of the JSoM Bulletin.